mezema/data-structures-and-algorithms-challenges/README.md

-# Data Structures and Algorithm challenges
+# Data Structures and Algorithm Challenges
 Collection of Data Structures and Algorithm Challenges